Skip to main content

 Delete TableTarget table in Snowflake is dropped

-If a Work Node of materialization type view is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher level environment then the WorkView in the target environment will be dropped.
+If a Work Node of materialization type view is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level Environment then the WorkView in the target Environment will be dropped.

 The stage executed: